EBIvariation/eva-ws/README.md

 If you are compiling and want to skip the tests, you can do `mvn clean install -Pproduction -DskipTests`.

-For manual testing, you can deploy the ".war" files and go to the "swagger-ui.html" page to get an overview of the endpoints and run them manually.
+For manual testing, you can deploy the ".war" files and go to the Swagger page to get an overview of the endpoints and run them manually.
+If you name the artifact "eva.war" and deploy it locally, the Swagger URL is "localhost:8080/eva/swagger-ui.html".

 Enabling OAuth2 Security
 ------------------------